kekulta/GoodJobRay/README.md

     - Implement users before it.
   - Improving architecture and performance.
     -
-    - This mostly educational project so it really far from perfect.
+    - This mostly educational project so it is really far from perfect.
 But I'm constantly learning and refactor A LOT.